 The course quickly got a great reputation and demand grew.
 This led to Heather Bailey being brought into the team, who brought great insights and ideas for the program… and then Lucas and Leanne invited me into the team a few months later to lead the second stream that needed to be opened to meet demand.

-I didn’t go to university and don’t have a degree but I’m committed to lifelong learning and I’m learning everyday.
-Sometimes it feels slightly surreal to be teaching at a Masters level at an internationally renown university.
-I’m glad my real world experience and coaching is valued.
+I didn’t go to university and don’t have a degree, but I’ve always been committed to lifelong learning and I’m learning every day.
+Sometimes it feels slightly surreal to be teaching at a Masters level at an internationally renowned university.
+I’m glad my real-world experience and coaching is valued.

 How It Works

 Like all the “teaching” I do and the programs I’ve designed and delivered over many years, the Social Entrepreneurship Practicum is a project-based experiential learning program.
 It’s all about learning through doing.
 This is a capstone course for the Master of Commerce (MCom) Global Sustainability & Social Enterprise specialisation and an elective for some other MCom streams.
 For most of the students this is different to anything they’ve done in their education and for many is the final thing they do before graduating with their Masters.
 Most of the students have done their Masters straight after their undergrad degree, so they’ve spent several years as passive consumers of content without actually applying it.
 Our course can be bit of a shock.

 We use a flipped classroom format where the students are expected to be leaders of their own learning, with coaching and support from the teaching team.
 The core theory is covered by online modules each week before class and the classes with around 30 students are workshops where we coach teams of 3-5 students as they work on a real project with a social enterprise client.